Last Updated on: 8th October 2023, 02:01 pm

-It’s estimated that there are somewhere between 800 and 1000 different species of hermit crabs worldwide.
-The different species are broken down into two types – land and marine.
-The hermit crabs that live on land are the most commonly known variety because they’re most often kept as pets.
+It’s estimated that somewhere between 800 and 1,000 different hermit crab species exist worldwide.
+They’re broken down into two types – land and marine.

 Can Hermit Crabs Live Without Humidity?

-If terrestrial hermits stay underwater for too long, they can drown.
-However, hermit crabs’ gills can become damaged if they get too dry, which makes it difficult for them to breathe.
+If land hermits stay underwater for too long, they’ll drown.
+Also, hermit crabs’ gills can become damaged if they get too dry, which makes it impossible for them to breathe, resulting in suffocation.

 How Long Can Hermit Crabs Go Without Humidity?

-While there isn’t a concrete answer that gives a specific length of time, hermit crabs will die without humidity.
+While there isn’t a specific length of time, hermit crabs will die without humidity.
 Once the humidity drops too low, hermit crabs experience difficulty breathing.

 Suppose you were in a situation where the oxygen level was dropping.
 You’d find yourself struggling to breathe.
-As the oxygen level continued to drop, you’d suffocate slowly.
+As the oxygen level continued to decline, you’d suffocate slowly.

 The same thing happens with hermit crabs when the humidity becomes too low.
 When there’s no more humidity, the hermit crabs die.